La-Nique/Flixster/README.md

 ### Notes

-I successfully completed all tasks for Part 1, as well as all bonus tasks.
+I successfully completed all required tasks as well as all bonus tasks.
 The fun part was the few difficulties I've encountered while programming this part of the project.
 <br>
 <br><br>
 One of the challenges I faced was when I pulled from Github on Xcode and my entire code was wiped out, but I was able to figure out how to restore my code.
 Another challenge I faced was when I attempted to install CocoaPod, eventually, found out I had to use brew and manipulate some paths to successfully install the dependency manager.
 The other challenges I encountered were in the bonus tasks...